modmoto/DesignPatternKatas/CreationalPatterns/FlyWeight/README.md

 ### Sprint 2
 - make the class create the same ammount of objects with a random font size of 10-20

+### Sprint 3
+- put a while loop that escapes after 100ms in the constructor of the character objects to simulate heavy initialisation costs

 ## The Problem